PhilHarps/music/README.md

 > Discuss how Agile methodology is being implemented in your project.

 Althought this was a solo effort, a fast, responsive development cycle was used to manage learning and building concurrently.
-Tasks are first created on Trello (please see below section on how tasks are created)
+Tasks are first created on Trello (please see below section on how tasks are created), prototypes are pencilled out.
+The developer took a visual route to set down the look and feel of static pages.
+Planned functionalities such as sign up buttons on the nav bar are built into the static pages as mock-up placeholders.
+With the foundation visual look of a product in place, a divide-and-conquer approach was taken to then build each individual trello task, for example, build a sign up form, or an brass instrument sorting page.

 To prevent the master codebase from being contaminated, the repo was cloned to create a testing sandbox environment mirroring a latest build version.
 In this testing environment (nicknamed 'Post:Hate'), the developer can attempt building functionalities from following tutorials online, run validation test using different seeding data.
 It is in the testing sandbox environment that the developer try out unfamiliar ideas and conduct **unit testing** before progressing to actually building in the development version.

-Likewise, for some self-contained functionalities such as building a contact form, a separate repository is created to test out ideas and conduct unit testing.
+Likewise, for some self-contained functionalities such as building a contact form, a [separate repository](https://github.com/rachelwong/contact-rails) is created to test out ideas and conduct unit testing.

-The first week of the development was devoted entirely to gain some familiarity with developing using the Rails framework by doing as many online tutorials and building multiple small projects.
+The first week of the development was devoted entirely to gain some familiarity with developing using the Rails framework by doing as many online tutorials, building multiple small projects and redoing classe xercises.
 This meant that learning and building had to occur in parallel within a compressed build timeframe of one week.
 The development cycle therefore was an exercise in maintaining a clear sanitisation line between the development environment and the testing environemnt.

 | Testing Sandbox Environment                                                                               |                                         Example of Logging issues                                         |
 | --------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------: |
 | <img src="https://github.com/rachelwong/music/blob/master/readme_assets/screenshot_test.png" width="400"> | <img src="https://github.com/rachelwong/music/blob/master/readme_assets/thingsAttempted.png" width="400"> |

-Once a feature has been tested through the common through the edge case scenarios on localhost, it is immediately released into production (heroku).
-This **Continuous Deployment** approach is highly suitable to the solo effort in ensuring that
+Once a feature has been rigorously tested through the common through the corner case scenarios on the local machine, it is immediately released into production (heroku).
+This **Continuous Deployment** approach is highly suitable to the solo project in ensuring that

-1. there will always be an MVP in prod
+1. there will always be an MVP in production
 2. effectively project manage a large workload operating with a high degree of ambiguity (unfamiliar frameworks and third party services)
 3. ensure new features are frequently delivered to the end user.

 Once released, the task is then marked complete on trello, and the cycle begins for the next user story on trello.

+Any persistent issues that does not hamper the overall performance is noted in a running sheet (as above) to revisit down the track.
+This ensures that time is managed evenly across attempting all the MVP features of the application.

 > Describe the way tasks are allocated and tracked in your project.